Chummy21/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Napkin design of the cruddur app

-I designed on a napkin a conceptual diagram of the cruddur micro blogging app
+I designed on a napkin, a conceptual diagram of the cruddur micro blogging app

 !['Napkin Design'](assets/Week%200-%20Napkin%20design.jpg)